mrodriguez3977/CumbiaLFSR/README.md

 If you would like a detailed explanation of which tap polynomials are used and how numbers are generated please read the "specifications" file which goes over how the registers are used and output is generated.

-A sample sequence of 100 strings of 1 million bits each as well as its statistical results are attached, but feel free to run the simulator yourself and assess the results.
+The statistical results for a sample sequence of 100 strings of 1 million bits are attached, but feel free to run the simulator yourself and assess the results, the actual file containing the bits is too large to upload to github (about 100MB).

 To run the generator simply download the Java file, change the path of the writer to what you would like to write to and adjust the parameters such as number of strings to generate and length of each string, then run the code in your IDE of choice.